 FIELD DESCRIPTION EXAMPLE Service Type This field is available if you select the Ethernet encapsulation.
 Press [SPACE BAR] to select the service type then press [ENTER].
 Standard Choose a RoadRunner flavor if your ISP is using Time Warner's RoadRunner; otherwise choose Standard .
 The User Name , Password and Login Server fields are not applicable (N/A) for the latter.
-Choose from Standard , Telstra (RoadRunner Telstra or BigPond authentication method), RR-Manager (RoadRunner Manager authentication method), RR-Toshiba (RoadRunner Toshiba authentication method) or Telia Login .
+Choose from Standard , Telstra (RoadRunner Telstra or BigPond authentication method), RR-Manager (RoadRunner Manager authentication method) or RR-Toshiba (RoadRunner Toshiba authentication method).
 My Login Configure the My Login and My Password fields for PPP and PPPoE encapsulation only.
 Enter the login name exactly as your ISP gives you.
 N/A My Password Enter the password associated with the login name above.
-N/A Retype to Confirm Type your password again for confirmation.
-Login Server Enter the IP address of the login server in dotted decimal notation.
-10.11.12.13 Relogin Every (min) The Telia server logs the ZyAIR out if the ZyAIR does not log in periodically.
-Type the number of minutes from 1 to 59 (30 recommended) for the ZyAIR to wait between logins Idle Timeout Specify the time in seconds that elapses before the ZyAIR automatically disconnects from the PPPoE or PPTP server.
-100 IP Address Assignment Press [SPACE BAR] and then [ENTER] to select Static or Dynamic address assignment.
+N/A Login Server Enter the IP address of the login server in dotted decimal notation.
+10.11.12.13 IP Address Assignment Press [SPACE BAR] and then [ENTER] to select Static or Dynamic address assignment.
 Static IP Address Enter the IP address supplied by your ISP if applicable.
 10.11.12.20 IP Subnet Mask Your ZyAIR will automatically calculate the subnet mask based on the IP address that you entered.
 Unless you are implementing subnetting, use the subnet mask computed by the ZyAIR.
 Gateway IP Address Type the IP address of the gateway.
 The gateway is an immediate neighbor of your ZyAIR that will forward the packet to the destination.
 On the LAN, the gateway must be a router on the same segment as your ZyAIR.
 Network Address Translation Press [SPACE BAR] and then [ENTER] to select None , SUA Only or Full Feature .
 Please see the NAT Chapter for more details.
 SUA Only